 Max barks when visitors arrive, but once I've acknowledged his barking, he stops.
 I don't really have a problem with that.
 He's turned out to be quite a good guard dog - at least, behind closed doors!

-Excessive barking isn't good for your dog, for you or for your neighbors' sanity and continued barking can be a real problem.
+Excessive barking isn't good for your dog, for you or for your neighbours' sanity and continued barking can be a real problem.
 The sooner it's stopped, the better for all concerned.

 In serious cases of separation anxiety our dogs sometimes can cause mass destruction (I'm not exaggerating!) by chewing everything in sight.